LIT-Protocol/lit-js-sdk/README.md

 ## SDK Error Handling

 Errors are thrown as exceptions when something has gone wrong.
-Errors are objects with a message, name, and code.
+Errors are objects with a message, name, and errorCode.
 Possible codes are documented below.

 ### Not Authorized

-- Code: not_authorized
+- errorCode: not_authorized
 - Reason: Thrown when the user does not have access to decrypt or is unauthorized to receive a JWT for an item.

+### Wrong Network

+- errorCode: wrong_network
+- Reason: The user is on the wrong network.
+For example, this may mean the user has ethereum selected in their wallet but they were trying to use polygon for the current operation.

 ## Wallet Error Handling

 Metamask and other wallets throw errors themselves.
-For example, if you attempt to use a chain on Lit that is different from the one selected in metamask, the Lit Js SDK will attempt to use the `wallet_switchEthereumChain` and `wallet_addEthereumChain` functions to switch the user's network.

-### Brave

-Brave does not support the `wallet_switchEthereumChain` function described above, and will throw an error with `error.code` -32601.
-You should handle this and tell the user in your UI to switch their chain on their wallet to the one they selected in your UI.
+The format for those exceptions can be found here: https://docs.metamask.io/guide/ethereum-provider.html#errors

 ## API